University of Houston Law Center Logo

 HOME Faculty

-Moot Court is about both written and oral advocacy and so the scoring methodology for the Championship is designed to incorporate not only team awards, but Best Brief and Best Speaker awards as well.
-The competitions are divided into four tiers and points are assigned both on the size of the competition and also its prestige.
-And because law and law school competitions are becoming more global, a new ranking system is being designed to recognize achievement in international competitions.
-As such, no international competition results will be included in the Moot Court rankings.
+Moot Court is about both written and oral advocacy and so the scoring methodology for the Championship is designed to incorporate not only team awards but Best Brief and Best Speaker awards as well.
+The moot court competitions are divided into five tiers, and points are assigned based on both the size of the competition and its prestige.

-Tier 1: There are three competitions in this tier: the National Moot Court Competition, the ABA National Appellate Advocacy Competition, and the Hunton Andrews Kurth Moot Court National Championship.
+There are four competitions in this tier: the National Moot Court Competition, the ABA National Appellate Advocacy Competition, the Jessup International Law Moot Court Competition (U.S. National Round ONLY), and the Hicks Thomas Moot Court National Championship.
 In this tier, schools can earn points at the regional competition level and the national competition level.
 Points are awarded for:

 Regional Level: